morrtal/hello-world/README.md

 # hello-world
 My first experience using the Github repository.
-My first commit have be done.
+My first commit has been done.